-History: Bentley Road began as a late 18th-century farm path leading from MD 108 to Bloomfield (28/63).
+History: Bentley Road began as a late 18th century farm path leading from MD 108 to Bloomfield (28/63).
 The farm path was extended after the construction of nearby Oakleigh (28/64) in 1882.
-Three properties along the road, Bloomfield, Oakleigh and Cloverly (28/65), a nearby farm built from 1849 to 1852, have been designated on the Montgomery County Master Plan for Historic Preservation and are eligible for the National Register of Historic Places (M: 28-11-10).
+Three properties along the road, Bloomfield, Oakleigh, and Cloverly (28/65), a nearby farm built from 1849 - 1852, have been designated on the Montgomery County Master Plan for Historic Preservation, and eligible for the National Register of Historic Places (M: 28-11-10).

-The properties and road are notable for their associations with the Bentley family, prominent Quakers and citizens.
+The properties and road are notable for their association with the Bentley family, prominent Quakers and citizens.
 Bloomfield is said to have been a stop on the Underground Railroad.
-The discovery of two quartz arrowheads by a resident in the 1970s indicates the possibility of a nearby Native American site.
+The discovery of two quartz projectile points by a resident in the 1970s indicates the potential for a nearby Native American site.

 Driving Experience: Bentley Road begins at MD 108.
-A gas station sits close to the road on the west side, and the Sandy Spring Museum sits behind groups of trees to the east.
+A gas station sits close to the road on the left, and the Sandy Spring Museum sits behind groups of trees on the right.
 Passing the museum, the road is enclosed by forest on both sides, framing a view of Bloomfield.
 The road makes a sweeping turn right as it passes Bloomfield, and climbs.
-Passing Oakleigh, located on a rise on the west, long views across fields can be glimpsed from the house, and a mature holly orchard, planted in the 1950s, is seen to the east.
+Passing Oakleigh, located on a rise on the left, long views across fields can be glimpsed on the left side of the house, and a mature 'holly orchard,' planted in the 1950s, is seen on the right.

-On the east side of the road, Cloverly and its barn can be glimpsed through the trees edging the road.
+On the right side of the road, Cloverly and its barn can be glimpsed through the trees edging of the road.
 The road descends toward a small stream, turning abruptly left before reaching it.
 As the road turns, the pavement narrows as it passes into a tunnel of trees.
-A culvert crosses under the road as it continues north alongside the stream.
-The views across the wooded stream valley dominate on the east as the road ends in a private driveway.
+A culvert crossed under the road as it continues north alongside the stream.
+The views across the wooded stream valley dominate on the right as the road ends in a private driveway.

 Traffic: The 2002 Average Daily Traffic volume for Bentley Road was 940 trips.
-Three lots for new single-family dwellings were approved along the road.
+Three lots for single family dwellings were approved along the road.